kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 **7. As a user, I should be able to use a console interface to operate the address book, so that I can navigate and use the different functions easily.**
 - [x] 7.1 Throws exception when main menu input is empty
-- [x] 7.2 Throws exception when input is not a number between 0 and 5
+- [x] 7.2 Throws exception when main menu input is not a number between 0 and 5
-- [x] 7.3 Exits the app when input is 0
-- [x] 7.4 Takes three inputs from user in add contact interface
-- [x] 7.5 Takes three inputs from user in edit contact interface
-- [x] 7.6 Takes one input from user in remove contact interface
-- [ ] 7.7 Takes one input from user in display contact interface